clearbank/fi-api-101/README.md

 # ClearBank® API 101

-Sample .NET 5 application to call ClearBank API and receive webhooks
+Sample .NET 5 application to call ClearBank API and receive webhooks.

+It is not production code, it was simplified for brevity.

 ## Overview